 By adding depth or focus to your photos you can draw people’s attention to a specific object or part of a photo.
 In this case we focus on one particular flower in a tree full of them.

 Practice depth of field to add intrigue to your photos, with a focused object and slightly blurred background.
+Shooting at a lower aperture will help you to add the depth to your photos and get increased blur.
+Depth of field works well with portraits.

 5. Point of View